Labib591/Unote/README.md

 # Unote

-Unote is a Flutter application designed for note-taking.
-It supports multiple platforms including Android, iOS, macOS, Windows, Linux, and Web.
+Unote is a Flutter application designed for seamless note-taking.
+It supports multiple platforms, including Android, iOS, macOS, Windows, Linux, and Web.

 ## Getting Started